opensass/aibook/README.md

 ## 🖥️ For the `.exe` Enjoyers

 So, you're the kinda person who'd rather download an `.exe` than spend 20 minutes watching code compile?
-No worries; I gotcha! 🎉 Each release comes with pre-compiled binaries, already set up with my MongoDB, Gemini, and Unsplash credentials.
-Just download, run a command, and boom.
+No worries; I gotcha! 🎉 Each release comes with pre-compiled binaries.
+Just download, set env vars, run a command, and boom.

 > [!NOTE]
 > - 📸 **Unsplash API**: Limited to 50 requests per hour (we're all sharing the same quota, so easy on the trigger!).
 > - 💎 **Gemini credits**: Unlimited!
 So feel free to use as you please.
 > - 🗄️ **MongoDB Storage**: Capped at around ~512MB.
 Let's keep things tidy and not go overboard.

-And please; don't break the internet with my API keys! 😅
+Now, navigate to the [🔑 Setting Up Env Vars](https://github.com/opensass/aibook#-setting-up-env-vars) section.

 ## 🤓 For the Hardcore Nerds